 Why Is Log Analysis Important: Purpose and Benefits

 Most businesses are required to perform log archiving and log analysis as part of their compliance regulations.
 They must regularly monitor and analyze system logs to search for errors, anomalies, or suspicious or unauthorized activity that deviates from the norm.
-This allows them to re-create the chain of events that led up to a problem and effectively troubleshoot it.
+Log analysis allows them to re-create the chain of events that led up to a problem and effectively troubleshoot it.

 Moreover, while at first glance data log analysis may seem to affect only the IT aspect of your business, in fact, it impacts all its aspects, from legal to finance, sales and marketing, human resources, security, and operations.
 When leveraging log analysis, you can detect issues before or as they happen and avoid time waste, unnecessary delays, and additional costs, as we’ll explain shortly.